gbouritsas/Neural3DMM/README.md

 # Repository Requirements

-This code was written using Pytorch 0.4.1, however should run with Pytorch 1.0 as well.
+This code was written using Pytorch 0.4.1, however runs with Pytorch 1.1 as well.
 We use tensorboardX for the training metrics.
 We recommend setting up a virtual environment using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and specifically with Python2 (we need Python 2 not for training but for the downsampling and upsampling, see below).
-To install Pytorch in a conda environment simply run
+To install Pytorch in a conda environment, simply run

 ```
 $ conda install pytorch torchvision -c pytorch